WUSA (film): Reception

 Anthony Perkins was nominated for best supporting actor of the year by the National Society of Film Critics.

-In the 1970s Paul Newman called it "the most significant film I've ever made and the best."
+In the 1970s, Paul Newman called it "the most significant film I've ever made and the best".
 Roger Greenspun, reviewing the film for The New York Times, wrote: "If it were an ordinary bad movie (and it is a very bad movie), WUSA might, in spite of the distinguished names, and less distinguished presence, of its leading actors, be dismissed with no more than a nod to the tension between Rosenberg's ponderously emphatic direction, and Robert Stone's ponderously allusive screenplay.
 I suspect Stone wins out, for WUSA feels more like poor theater than poor moviemaking—so, that it continually suggests a failed version of The Balcony, even though it strives to fall short of The Manchurian Candidate...Despite its obsession with collecting evidence, and its handy school of pseudo-documentary, WUSA fights unreal battles with an unseen enemy.
 Lacking either the grace of art or the vitality of guerrilla theater, it can offer only the coarsest nourishment—and only to the elaborately self-deceived."
+Richard Schickel in Life called it a "thin political morality play" compared to the "rich" original novel and lamented the "slickness and conventionality" of Rosenberg's direction, while praising the "first-rate" performances of the leading actors.